-Once the race is underway there are 13.72m to the first hurdle, 9.14m between hurdles thereafter, and 14.02m from the final hurdle to the finish.
+Once the race is under way there is 13.72m to the first hurdle, 9.14m between hurdles thereafter, and 14.02m from the final hurdle to the finish.

 The hurdles are knocked down easily if touched, which allows the athlete to continue the race even if he collides with them.
 But a runner can be disqualified if he steps out of his designated lane.

 Wooden barriers were placed along a stretch of 100 yards in England during the 1830s.
-Oxford and Cambridge universities developed the event, increasing its distance to 120 yards (109.7m), which in turn was rounded up to 110m by the French in 1888.
+The universities of Oxford and Cambridge developed the event, increasing its distance to 120 yards (109.7m), which in turn was rounded up to 110m by the French in 1888.